-An employment tribunal may have assumed that ‘coping strategies’ should be ignored, in the sense that they did not decrease the severity of an impairment.
+An employment tribunal may have assumed that “coping strategies” should be ignored, in the sense that they did not decrease the adverse impact of an impairment.
 The EAT said this approach was wrong, and referred the case back to the tribunal to be reconsidered in the light of the 1996 Guidance on coping strategies.

-A police sergeant developed a problem with his left eye, leading to loss of central vision there of about 40%.
+A police sergeant developed a problem with his left eye, leading to loss of central vision in it of about 40%.
 The appeal related to whether this had a ‘substantial’ adverse effect so as to amount to a disability.

 The employment tribunal referred to ‘coping strategies’ used by the claimant.
-For example, he would move his head when crossing the road or trying to recognise someone, and he would need to rest for some time after reading for a period or when using a computer.
+For example, he would move his head when crossing the road or trying to recognise someone, he would need to rest for some time after reading for a period or when using a computer.
 His reading span was limited to about thirty minutes.
-(In fact the EAT had considerable doubts whether taking such rests can properly be considered a ‘coping strategy’.
-It was not a way in which he coped with the difficulty of reading so as to enable him to read; it simply defined the nature of the adverse impact.)
+He had also limited his driving.

-The employment tribunal said it “must not focus on coping strategies”, and: “Vicary says that a Tribunal must not make the mistake of taking the efforts that Mr Virdi makes to mitigate the effect as impacting on the severity of the disability.”
+The employment tribunal took from one EAT decision that it “must not focus on coping strategies” but must focus on what he cannot do.
+The employment tribunal said too: “Vicary says that a Tribunal must not make the mistake of taking the efforts that Mr Virdi makes to mitigate the effect as impacting on the severity of the disability.”

 Employment Appeal Tribunal decision